AbdurashidovUz/Portfoliyo/README.md

 ## Installation

-1. Clone this repository to your local machine: git clone:
+1. Clone this repository to your local machine: https://github.com/AbdurashidovUz/Portfoliyo.git

 2. Open the project directory in your preferred code editor.